UWPCE-PythonCert/IntroToPython-2014/Students/ebuer/session_05/readme.md

     new_dict = {}
     for key in a_list:
         new_dict[key] = value

 ```python
 s = 'a not very long string'
 vowels = set('aeiou')
 {let for let in s if let in vowels}
 ```

-**Note** searching sets offers two advantages.
+**Note** searching sets offers two advantages over lists.
     1. Sets enforce only unique values
     2. Sets are hashable and therefore can be searched much faster than lists

+##Testing

+using unittest

+import unittest
+class MyTests(unittest.TestCase):
+    check slides

+unittest comes with all versions of python

+Nose
+pytest -- chosen class module for unit testing